 Closed captions are different from subtitles as subtitles only include the dialogue that is being said and not a description of the other elements in the video.
 Using subtitles does not conform to Section 508 standards as it doesn’t entirely cater to accessibility challenges.

 Although not required, it is always a good idea to include transcriptions within the video.
 Transcripts are similar to close captions as they describe the audio and visual elements of the video.
 However, they are not time-coded, and readers cannot determine when a particular word was said during a video.

 VIDIZMO does allow you to have a transcription pane right beside your videos.
 These are time-coded, searchable, editable and downloadable.

 To cater to visual accessibility challenges, Section 508 requires videos to have audio descriptions along with them.
 This is an additional audio track that describes the context and the visual information within the video.
 An example would be an audio track that tells the user “A cat is sleeping on the couch” when this scene appears in the video.

-Adding closed captions and audio descriptions, and using a player with keyboard shortcuts is not enough.
-In order to be completely accessible, you need to make sure that the website or application, where your videos are hosted, also comply with accessibility standards.
+Adding closed captions, audio descriptions, and using a 508 complaint video player with keyboard shortcuts is not enough.
+In order to be completely accessible, you need to make sure that the website or application, where your videos are hosted, also complies with the accessibility standards.